zumasys/docs/site/jbase/release-notes/pn5_60664/README.md

 ```
     rc = obj->unlock() // Release ALL locks
-    print "A total of ":rc:" locks were released"
+    Crt "A total of ":rc:" locks were released"
 * OR
     rc = obj->unlock(filevar) // Release ALL locks held by a single file
-    print "Released ":rc:" locks from a single file"
+    crt "Released ":rc:" locks from a single file"
 * OR
     rc = obj->unlock(filevar , "MyItemId")
 ```

 ### method $persistent::clearlocks( [ filevar [ , vkey]])